Rodents

 Other mice

 In addition to house mice, a few other mouse species may occasionally occur in companies.
 Below is a brief of these mice.
-The and control are the same as with the house mouse.
+The measures and control are the same as with the house mouse.

 Wood mouse